Studio-Denkraum/Studio-Denkraum.github.io/docs/index.md

-# Welcome to Studio Denkraum's Wiki! 🎮✨
+# Welcome

-## Hello and Welcome! 👋
+## Hello and to Studio Denkraum's Wiki! 🎮✨👋

 We're thrilled to have you here!
 Welcome to the official wiki for Studio Denkraum, a passionate and creative indie game development team.
 This wiki is primarily for our internal development, but we hope it offers a glimpse into the heart and soul of our studio.